Abu Ma'shar al-Balkhi: Science of astrology

 His work Kitāb al-madkhal al-kabīr (English: The Great Introduction to the Science of Astrology) provides an introduction to astrology which received many translations to Latin and Greek starting from the 11th century.

 In one part of this book he records the rising of tides in relation with the position of the Moon, noticing that there are two high-tides in a day.
 He rejected Greek thought that moonlight influenced the tides and considered that the Moon had some astrological virtue that attracted the sea.
 These ideas were discussed by European medieval scholars.
-It had significant influence on European medieval scholars, like Albert the Great who developed his own theory of tides based on a mix of both light and Abu Ma'shar virtue.
+It had significant influence on European medieval scholars, like Albert the Great who developed his own theory of tides based on a mix of both light and Abū Ma'shar virtue.

 Other work

 His works on astronomy are not extant, but information can still be gleaned from summaries found in the works of later astronomers or from his astrology works.